zyro/hyde-x/README.md

     # Other social-like sidebar links
     rss = false  # switch to true to enable RSS icon link flattr = ""  # populate with your flattr uid

+    # These optional settings allow deeper customization of the template
+    # You should only define and set values in this array if you want to
+    # completely replace the related default values
+    [params.overrides]
+        sidebarname = ""  # setting this would blank out the sidebar name
 ```

 ### Built-in colour themes